hamdanali998/Cross-Lagged-Panel-Modelling-CLPM/README.md

 lavaan
 tidyverse
 Supporting packages for data management and visualization.
+This repository is intended for research transparency, reproducibility, and educational purposes.
+The scripts reproduce the analyses performed in the project but do not include the original survey data.
 # Disclaimer

 This repository is intended for research transparency, reproducibility, and educational purposes.
 The original dataset belongs to the original study authors and is therefore not redistributed in this repository.